+Overview

+Dataset ID WP5_2

 Dataset Title activity_recognition_KLEEMANN

+Work Package WP5

+Task / Deliverable

+Partner(s) KLEEMANN

 Data Type Derived, Synthetic data

 Format Not yet finalized

+Details

 Description A set of files pertaining the operators' activity during the execution of a task at the production line.
 Data planned to be collected via suitable sensors (e.g. RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
 An activity recognition model will be trained in order to understand the operator's task at a given time and provide the contextual information to DSS based on the operator's viewpoint and current activity.

 Data Size Not yet finalized

+Status Established

+Use in OPTIMAI To support AR functionalities (UC 2 - Production line setup- calibration).
+Specifically, for KLEEMANN: KPI-PS3.1: Speed up calibration of the valve block by 40%

+Use beyond OPTIMAI N/A

+Open Data

+Is the data open?
+No

+Explanation N/A

+Storage location In a server inside CERTH facilities

+Who Nikolaos Dimitriou (CERTH)

+Metadata N/A

+How Software, CNN models

+Increase data re-use N/A

+Ethics and Data Protection

-Use in OPTIMAI To support AR functionalities (UC 2 - Production line setupcalibration).
-Specifically for KLEEMANN: KPI-PS3.1: Speed up calibration of the valve block by 40% no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of the context of the project.
+Personal Data Yes, the dataset includes personal data of the operators.
+There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.

+Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.